Written by Mary Seymour and Melissa Weekley*

 Melissa has had a long, hard road.
 She has struggled with mental health concerns from a young age and at age 25 was officially diagnosed with bipolar disorder, persistent severe depression and obsessive compulsive disorder.
 She has since been hospitalized several times for depression and mania.
 Melissa sees a psychiatrist and therapist regularly.

 Melissa was diagnosed with breast cancer at age 30 and successfully treated for it.
 After 25 years of remission, she was diagnosed with omentum cancer, a rare and incurable cancer located in the abdominal cavity that carries a life expectancy of less than five years.
-She’s had nine rounds of chemotherapy so far and is expecting further treatment.
+Three years into treatment, the cancer is currently contained.
+She’s had 56 rounds of chemotherapy so far and is expecting further treatment.

 For many years Melissa held a full-time job, until she was part of a general layoff in 2008.
 Since then, she says, “I have experienced a long-term severe depression and persistent anxiety that has affected my ability to find a job.”
 Although Melissa has suffered far longer with mental illness than with cancer, she has found little support.
 In her words: